Need help choosing,

 Price excluding VAT: | 279,20 Kč (11,63 €) |

-The criminal novel by contemporary Austrian bestseller author Andreas Pittler Hork July 1927 is the third of the series of Viennese crimes.
-The first novel cycle, 1913: The case of strange suicide, begins with a seemingly banal suicide of an insignificant Austrian soldier, but gradually grows in case of much more serious dimensions.
-In the second book entitled 1918: The murder at the end of the war investigates a peculiar Bronstein detective two cases: the murder of a young woman and the disappearance of General, who was his commander on the battlefields of the First World War.
+The crime novel Hot July 1927 by contemporary Austrian bestselling author Andreas Pittler is the third in the Viennese Crimes series.
+The first novel in the series, 1913: A Case of Strange Suicide, begins with the seemingly banal suicide of an insignificant Austrian soldier, but gradually grows into a case of far more serious proportions.
+In the second book, entitled 1918: Murder at the End of the War, the quirky detective Bronstein investigates two cases: the murder of a young woman and the disappearance of a lieutenant general who was his commander on the battlefields of the First World War.

-In the novel Horký July 1927 Bronstein is investigating the murder of unpopular merchant Guschlbauer, in whose grocery, young and beautiful saleswomen often alternate suspiciously.
-At the same time, he monitors the so -called Schatendorf incident, in which a forty -year -old assistant worker and an eight -year -old boy were killed in January of the same year.
-The perpetrators were liberated, which led to riots, culminating in the burning of the Viennese Judicial Palace.
-At the end of the book again appears a beautiful revolutionary Jelka and helps Bronstein solve the case in a very unusual way.
+In the novel Hot July 1927, Bronstein investigates the murder of the unpopular shopkeeper Guschlbauer, in whose grocer's shop there are suspiciously frequent turns of young and beautiful saleswomen.
+At the same time, it follows the so-called Schattendorf incident, in which a forty-year-old auxiliary worker and an eight-year-old boy were killed in January of the same year.
+The perpetrators were acquitted, leading to riots, culminating in the burning of the Vienna Palace of Justice.
+At the end of the book, the beautiful revolutionary Jelka appears again and helps Bronstein solve the case in a very unusual way.

-The mountain July 1927, unlike the previous two books, is not only playing in Vienna, but also in Semmering, a charming holiday landscape in the foothills of the Alps, and in the Hornoracoun countryside.
-As in them, it combines the capture of contemporary police work and crime investigations with the description of the period atmosphere and the depiction of everyday life of ordinary people.
+Unlike the previous two books, Mountain July 1927 takes place not only in Vienna, but also in Semmering, a charming holiday landscape in the foothills of the Alps, and in the Upper Austrian countryside.
+As in them, it combines the capture of period police work and crime investigation with the description of the period atmosphere and the depiction of the everyday life of ordinary people.